n8craig/nmsu-grades/README.md

 This repository contains R Markdown files documenting techniques for interacting with NMSU's instance of Canvas by means of R. Topics include:

--   Creating and uploading exams with `R/exams`
+-   Creating and uploading exams with `exams`
 -   Accessing and wrangling grade books
 -   Exploratory Data Analysis of grades